top of page

 Contrary to what many people believe, you don't have to be an Oscar winner or an Einstein in your industry.
 You may, however, qualify if you have a bachelor's degree and at least five years of proven experience from the date of graduation or have a graduate or master's degree in your area of expertise.
 If you do have a postgraduate or master's degree, the 5 years of experience would then not be required.
 If you do not have a formal education, but have been working in your field for at least 10 years and have been recognized as someone of great importance within your industry through an award or similar recognition, you may also qualify for this visa and Green Card category.

-Virtually every profession is eligible, as long one of the conditions stipulated by law is met.
+Virtually every profession is eligible, as long as one of the conditions stipulated by law is met.
 Fluency in English is not a requirement.

 Who can apply?